 The social history of labor, including the local unions and the Mollie Maguires.
 A history of labor theories from conservatism to liberalism and the development of collective bargaining.
-Questions of good management and bureaucracy will be investigated along with the quality of work, the improvement of work conditions, and questions of what is leisure.
-Prerequisites: SOC 101 or consent of the instructor.
+Questions of good management and bureaucracy will be investigated along with the quality of work, the improvement of work conditions, and questions about the meaning and value of leisure.
+Prerequisite: SOC 101 or consent of the instructor.